annapvasileva/czff-lang/docs/virtual-machine/execution-engine/interpreter.md

 * Method metadata (parameters count, return type, code length, etc.)

 * Only the top frame is active during execution.

-#### Frame Structure

-Each frame is created on method invocation and destroyed on method return.
-It includes:

-* Operand Stack — used for all evaluations and storing intermediate results.

-* Locals Table — fixed-size array of variables (parameters + declared locals).

-* PC Register — instruction pointer for the method’s bytecode array.

-* Return Address — host VM mechanism to resume when return instruction is executed.

 ## Execution Algorithm